 First of all, it brings awareness to what you eat on a daily basis.
 Awareness is key in making any progress simply because you’re more cognizant of what you’re regularly putting into your mouth by removing the guesswork.
 Being more aware of what you’re eating can potentially help you realize a correlation between what you’re eating and how you feel during your training and races.
 Also, it can help you start to make better choices for your meals without much effort since you’re having to track your food - ultimately, it helps hold yourself accountable.

 What do you do after you track your food intake for a couple of weeks?
-Wait and find out in a future article that will be released in a couple of weeks.
+I'll cover that in the second part to this series to be released soon.
 For now, try tracking your food intake for the next two weeks to get you started by being more aware of what you’re eating.

-Are you interested in learning more or have any questions about this technique?
-Then email me at email@example.com and I can help guide you some more.
+Interested in learning more or have any questions about this technique?
+Please contact me at email@example.com and I'll help guide you.

 About Jen Kates, CHC, NASM-CPT, Pn2